Man charged with murder in north Tulsa dispute that killed one, wounded two

-Police are seeking a man charged with murder in a north Tulsa dispute last week that killed one and wounded two.
+Police are seeking a man charged with murder in a north Tulsa dispute last week that killed one person and wounded two others.

-Quentin Lamar Caldwell, 20, allegedly shot Farron Cooper in the torso and leg on Tuesday, Aug.
-9, at a home near Martin Luther King Jr. Boulevard and 43rd Street North.
+Quentin Lamar Caldwell, 20, is accused of shooting Farron Cooper in the torso and leg on Aug.
+9 at a home near Martin Luther King Jr. Boulevard and 43rd Street North.
 Another man was struck in the leg.

 Cooper, 23, died at a hospital.
-The man shot in the leg and another who suffered a head wound during the assault — not by gunfire, police said — were treated at hospitals and survived their wounds.
+The man shot in the leg and another who received a head wound during the assault — not from gunfire, police said — were treated at hospitals and survived.

 Caldwell is charged with first-degree murder and assault and battery with a deadly weapon in the shootings, as well as possession of a firearm after juvenile adjudication.